 All About Arborio Rice

-The high starch content of Arborio rice is what makes it so desirable for risotto.
-The starch is released when the rice is cooked and creates a creamy, velvety texture.
-The starch also helps bind the dish's flavors together, making it a perfect base for various ingredients.
+Arborio rice’s high starch content makes it desirable for risotto.
+When the rice is cooked, the starch is released, creating a creamy, velvety texture.
+The starch also helps bind the dish’s flavors together, making it a perfect base for various ingredients.

 When cooking with Arborio rice, it is essential to use a good-quality stock, such as chicken or vegetable stock.
 The stock is slowly added to the rice, a little at a time, while constantly stirring.
 This process, known as “mantecatura,” gives the risotto its creamy texture.